philoye/tweetden/README.markdown

 1. Install the gems.
 Run `bundle install`

-2. Add an environment variable called `TWEETDEN_SCREEN_NAME`.
-I recommend adding to your `.bashrc` by including something like:

-        export SCREEN_NAME=philoye
+2. Create an `.env` file.
+There is an example file, you'll need to add your screen name, app key/secret, and oauth token for your account.

 3. Bootstrap the application.
 Run a couple of Rake commands: